Skip to main content

 Homeworks

-There are 3 homeworks: NLP Tasks (learning objective 1), NLP Evaluation (learning objective 2), NLP Methods (learning objective 3).
+There are 3 homeworks: NLP Tasks (learning objective 1), NLP Evaluation (learning objectives 2 & 3), Prompt Engineering (learning objective 6).
 They each have a corresponding page on this website with more information.

 Project (learning objective 6)